Last updated on March 2nd, 2018

 Veracrypt also allows you to set up the encrypted partition in a way that supports plausible deniability.
 What this means is that no one (other than you) can prove that the partition or data even exists.
 Veracrypt hides the partition and disguise it as computer random data.

 For instructions on how to use Veracrypt, go to this beginner tutorial.
+It takes less than 10 minutes to set up an encrypted folder.

 Other than lawyers, journalists, and activists, consider using this if you’re a ninja adventurer who travels to train.